Shelf corporation: Reasons for buying

+Criticism

 These reasons are open to criticism.
-Many years ago, it would take months to properly incorporate a business.
-However, it is now quite easy, at least in Australia, Canada, the United States, Western Europe and Dubai, to do so.
-In fact, it can now be done in as little as a couple of hours in some jurisdictions.
-In Australia, a new company can get registered within 10 minutes.
-A corporation might end up "on the shelf" precisely because of a bad business history.
+For instance, while previously it may have taken extended time to properly incorporate a business, it is now relatively quick and easy to do so in many countries, including Australia, Canada, the United States, Western Europe, and the United Arab Emirates.
+A company can be incorporated in as little as a couple of hours in some jurisdictions, and even quicker in places like Australia, where a new company can get registered within 10 minutes.

+Additionally, a corporation might end up "on the shelf" because of a bad business history.

+The benefits of corporate longevity may not come to fruition if credit bureaus report that a company as being under new management, which effectively "re-ages" the company.

+Market

 A number of consortia "produce" and sell shelf corporations, promoting the fact that the new buyer can at the same time have a corporation with a long history, and yet have complete control over the establishment of the corporation's board of directors and shareholder profile.

-One item to be aware of is the re-aging of the shelf corporation.
-If the credit bureaus learn about the company being under new management, they will list it on their reports, effectively "re-aging" the company.

 Examples

 A Reuters report described Wyoming Corporate Services as an example of a vendor of shelf companies, which were literally stored in mailboxes labelled as "corporate suites" in the main room of a 1700 sqft brick house a few blocks from the Wyoming State Capitol.
 Over 700 companies were available at prices depending on their age, ranging from $5,995 for a six-year-old company to $645 for one recently created.
 It is one of scores of similar businesses setting up shop, primarily in Delaware, Wyoming, and Nevada due to regulatory considerations.

+In Restoration France, new newspapers needed royal permissions to start.
+But newspapers founded before 1822 could continue printing.
+So the opposition bought the rights to newspapers founded before 1822 and since closed, and resumed printing them.